 The present suspension bridge was built in 1832 and was designed by Tierney Clark who used the same overall design for bridges at Hammersmith and Budapest.

-All Saints Church was rebuilt in 1835 but there has been a church on more or less the same site since the 11th century.
+All Saints Church was rebuilt in 1835 but there has been a church on more or less the same site since at least the 11th century.
 It contains many interesting memorials and hatchments, including a monument to William Horsepoole (1624), related by marriage to George Washington.

 From the bridge there is a fine view of the river, the weir and lock and the famous 'Compleat Angler' hotel.